expo/expo/docs/pages/technical-specs/expo-updates-0.md

 An _update_ is defined as a [_manifest_](#manifest-response) together with the assets referenced inside the manifest.
 Expo Updates is a protocol for assembling and delivering updates to apps running on multiple platforms.

-An app running a conformant Expo Updates client library will fetch the most recent update from a conformant update server.
-If the client library cannot fetch an update or if it already has the most recent update, the client library will load the update saved in the client library's cache.
+An app running a conformant Expo Updates client library MUST load the most recent update saved in the client library's cache, possibly after filtering by the contents of the manifest's [_metatdata_](#body).

-The following describes how a client library will interact with a conforming updates server:
+The following describes how a conformant Expo Updates client library MUST retrieve a new update from a conformant server:
-1. The client library will make a [request](#request) for the most recent manifest that satisfies constraints specified in the headers.
+1. The client library will make a [request](#request) for the most recent manifest, with constraints specified in the headers.
-2. If it is a new manifest, the client library will proceed to make requests to download and store the assets specified in the manifest.
+2. If a new manifest is downloaded, the client library will proceed to make additional requests to download and store any missing assets specified in the manifest.
-3. Finally, the client library will update its local state according to any metadata provided by the response [headers](#headers).
+3. The client library will edit its local state to reflect that a new update has been added to the local cache.
+It will also update the local state with the metadata provided by the response [headers](#headers).

 The primary consumers of this spec are Expo Application Services and organizations that wish to manage their own update server to satisfy internal requirements.